electionscience/approval.vote-legacy/problems.md

 ## A Democratic Party Example

 In 2000 Al Gore notoriously lost the election for President in Florida.
+The [official Florida tally](https://transition.fec.gov/pubrec/fe2000/2000presge.htm#FL) gave Bush the win by 537 votes (48.847 percent to 48.838 percent), while Nader racked up 97,488 votes.

 ...